Here you will find a related online catalogue of the sites during the project period.

 - Religion and violence

-- First university of Hungary (Universities and sciences)
+- First university in Hungary

-- Jagiellonian University
+- Jagiellonian University in Krakow

-- Semmelweis – Saviour of mothers
+- Semmelweis – Saviour of Mothers

-- Plague image in Culture
+- Plague representation in culture

-- Pandemics in Czechia
+- Pandemics in the Czech lands

 - Buda – Home of the Jagellos and the Habsburgs